HISTORY OF THE

 At the end, a long planning project was interrupted, when Gösta Serlachius died in 1942.
 The foundation’s board of trustees decided to give up the museum project as the continuation war still went on.

 Ruth Serlachius had observed the museum project of her husband, Gösta Serlachius, for many years.
 In 1945 she and Serlachius family made a decision that finally solved the problem.
 A part of Joenniemi manor was opened as a museum in August 1945.
-It became the seventh art museum in Finland at that time.
+It became the eighth art museum in Finland at that time.

 Development of a Museum gain new speed